Policy Analysis

 A Policy Science

-• An applied science
+• An applied science focused on practical problem-solving

-• Deals with major policy issues
+• Addresses major policy issues facing society

-• Requires interdisciplinary inquiry
+• Requires interdisciplinary inquiry and collaboration

-• Empirical and based in sophisticated theory
+• Grounded in empirical evidence and sophisticated theory

 A Brief History of Policy Analysis